Q-Flow: Generative Modeling for Differential Equations of Open Quantum Dynamics with Normalizing Flows: Solving Open Quantum Dynamics with Q-Flow

 \section{Solving Open Quantum Dynamics with Q-Flow}

-In this work, we develop Q-Flow, an approach for solving open quantum dynamics based on flow-based models under the Q function partial differential equation formulation.
+In this work, we develop Q-Flow, an approach to solving open quantum dynamics based on flow-based models under the Q function partial differential equation formulation.
 The key contributions of our work are twofold.
 Firstly, we establish a general framework for solving open quantum dynamics learning through the flow-based model representation.
 Secondly, we develop optimization algorithms for solving high dimensional partial differential equations and apply them to PDEs for the Q function.
+Note that a more thorough review of the relevant Quantum Mechanics is provided in Appendix \ref{sec:quantum_prelim}.